dan84827/my_shell_scripts/README.md

-These are some cool scripts I use on a daily basis that make my life a little bit easier.
+These are some cool scripts I use sometimes that make my life a little bit easier.

 # valid_name.sh